stefanoverna/graphql8/guides/schema/introspection.md

 search: true
 title: Introspection
 section: Schema
-desc: GraphQL has an introspection system that tells about the schema.
+desc: GraphQL8 has an introspection system that tells about the schema.
 class_based_api: true
 index: 2
 ---

-A GraphQL schema has a [built-in introspection system](http://graphql.org/learn/introspection/) that publishes the schema's structure.
-In fact, the introspection system can be queried using GraphQL, for example:
+A GraphQL8 schema has a [built-in introspection system](http://graphql.org/learn/introspection/) that publishes the schema's structure.
+In fact, the introspection system can be queried using GraphQL8, for example:

 ```graphql
 {